metaplex-foundation/docs/docs/overviews/stores_overview.md

 To take you through the different aspects of a Metaplex storefront, we'll take inspiration from [Cryptokickers](https://metaplex.cryptokickers.com/#/), one of the first NFT projects to launch on Metaplex.

 ### Wallet
-Uses can connect any Solana wallet using the connect Wallet in the page's top right corner.
+Users can connect any Solana wallet using the connect Wallet in the page's top right corner.

 ### Live Auctions or Drops
 Primary sales.
 See the NFTs that are currently available for auction or sale by the developer or creator.